Table of Contents

 - Easy fracturing of the bones.

-- Numbness and tingling effect on fingers, hands, feet, and face.
+- Numbness and tingling effect in fingers, hands, feet, and face.

 Calcium is the major mineral essential for maintaining strong bones and teeth.
 It is also involved in the regulation of muscle contraction and heartbeat, combating cancer and heart diseases.
-It also helps in maintaining good immune system along with metabolizing the iron in the body.
+It also helps in maintaining a good immune system along with metabolizing the iron in the body.

 Approximately 99% of the calcium in our body is stored in our teeth and bones.
-Deficiency of calcium can be treated by increasing the amount of calcium in our diet, which includes milk and other dairy products.
+The deficiency of calcium can be treated by increasing the amount of calcium in our diet, which includes milk and other dairy products.
 This intake can reduce the risk of developing bone disease along with many other health benefits.

-Stay tuned with BYJU’s to learn more in detail about the calcium, its importance, and its deficiency symptoms.
+Stay tuned with BYJU’S to learn more in detail about calcium, its importance, and its deficiency symptoms.